ShiftLeftSecurity/codepropertygraph/README.md

 ## Meta data block

-We include a meta-data block (type META_DATA) in code property graphs with two fields: a language field (key LANGUAGE) to indicate the programming language the graph was generated from, and a version field (key VERSION) holding the specification version.
+We include a metadata block (type META_DATA) in Code Property Graph with two fields: a language field (key LANGUAGE) to indicate the programming language the graph was generated from, and a version field (key VERSION) holding the specification version.
 Both fields are